Spring Break Camp

 Does VDM offer financial assistance for camp?

-In accordance with the Museum’s mission, VDM does offer scholarships for educational programs, including Spring Break Camp, on a limited basis.
+In accordance with the Museum’s mission, VDM does offer a limited number of scholarships for all of its programs, including camps.
 For information about applying for a scholarship, contact Director of Operations Lindsay Jones at email@example.com or (434) 977-1025 x102.

 How do I apply my 10% annual member discount?

 To apply this discount to camp registrations made online, you must have an active annual membership and will need to create a Website User Account and link it to your membership record by following these instructions.
 If you have already created a Website User Account, click the registration link for the camp you wish to register for and sign in using the link at the top of the registration page.
-If you need help applying your 10% discount when using our online order forms, please contact Visitor Services Manager Matt Berman at firstname.lastname@example.org.
+If you need help applying your 10% discount when using our online registration forms, please contact Visitor Services Manager Matt Berman at firstname.lastname@example.org or (434) 977-1025 x103.

 How do I set up my Website User Account?